We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The first step is to reduce the pain.
 The second step is to return the person to a place of pleasure.

 Get used to very, very light touch

-Some vulva owners have scars that are so sensitive that even underwear brushing up against or a finger touching the scar hurts.
+Some people have scars that are so sensitive that even underwear brushing up against or a finger touching the scar hurts.

 “If the scar is external or at the entrance of the vaginal canal, I have people get used to brushing a lubricated Q-tip over the scar,” Jeffcoat says.